ItsSamikshaVijay/TargetCTFWriteup/README.md

 2. Reversed the XOR encryption to retrieve the correct flag.

 Finally, I submitted the QR code after encoding it back into Base64 to obtain the correct flag.

 ---

-## Conclusion

-This repository showcases my approach to solving different cybersecurity challenges.
-Each task required critical thinking, an understanding of various tools, and the ability to apply theory to real-world scenarios.
-I look forward to expanding my knowledge and continuing to tackle more challenges in the future.

----